9dots/9dots.io-pages/Os218Ap.md

 ## Explain
 After students try a sales pitch on their own, use the powerpoint to lead a discussion about the steps required to create an effective sales pitch.

-1. There are six steps to creating a successful sales pitch.
+1. Teach students the six steps to creating a successful sales pitch.
   1. Research your client
   2. Know your product
   3. Set your objectives
   4. Greet your client right away
   5. Get to the point
   6. Make a two way conversation, not a lecture!

+2. Discuss with students the importance of each of the steps from the list above.

 ## Elaborate
 To hone their new skills students work on developing a sales pitch for their original littleBits projects using .